Social & Cultural Research

 As one of the most interesting, yet most complex areas, policies and procedures must be reviewed on a regular basis in order to remain current and relevant.
 The review cycle may vary depending on the policy type and its scope, but three years would be typical, and there must be no more than five years between policy reviews.
 Procedures are likely to be reviewed more frequently.
 Review dates should be set to allow adequate time for revision and approvals processes.

-We undertake research on behalf of political parties, ministers, and elected members.
-This research includes regularly monitoring press releases, news media and parliamentary reports; identifying sources of expertise on a particular topic; writing reports, or briefing colleagues in person; helping to draft speeches or prepare MPs' or MLA's questions; and maintaining files for future use.
-We align with the conservative side of politics, but with a strong social conscience.
+We can undertake research on behalf of political parties, ministers, and elected members.
+This research can include regularly monitoring press releases, news media and parliamentary reports; identifying sources of expertise on a particular topic; writing reports, or briefing colleagues in person; drafting speeches or preparing questions; and maintaining files for future use.

 To be sustainable, a decision, project or operation needs to be economically viable, environmentally responsible and socially acceptable.
 It’s all about the triple bottom line.
 We can help you understand the social impacts of your operations or projects, enhance stakeholder relationships and reputations and contribute to strengthening social networks and capacity.
 We do this by defining and contributing the ‘human’ perspective to decisions, projects, processes and policies; facilitating robust, defensible and meaningful stakeholder and community engagement processes; and assessing and managing stakeholder and community risks, issues and opportunities.